JohnLithio/AUDL-App/README.md

 These steps outline the process for pushing an updated app to Heroku.

 1. Set up Heroku on your computer according to this [guide](https://devcenter.heroku.com/articles/getting-started-with-python#set-up).
+1. If you have not set the Heroku remote, use `heroku git:remote -a audl-stats-explorer`
 1. Make sure the requirements file is updated with the latest commit of the [audl-advanced-stats](https://github.com/JohnLithio/AUDL-Advanced-Stats) module.
 1. Push the changes to Github and the changes will automatically deploy to Heroku.
+If this does not work, use the following steps.
+1. `git push heroku main`
+1. If there's an error, you can view the logs with `heroku logs --tail`
+1. If the app is not currently running, `heroku ps:scale web=1`
+1. To open it up, `heroku open` or go to https://audl-stats-explorer.herokuapp.com/